 BIS Emphasis: All required courses must be passed with a letter grade of C or higher.

-Required Courses (10 credit hours): PSY 1010 Introductory Psychology (3), PSY 3600 Statistics in Psychology (3), PSY 3610 Research Methods in Psychology (4).
+Required Courses (11 credit hours): PSY 1010 Introductory Psychology (3), PSY 3600 Statistics in Psychology (3), PSY 3605 Psychology Statistics Lab (1), and PSY 3610 Research Methods in Psychology (4).

-Elective Courses (minimum 8 additional credit hours): Only one course from Electives Group B will be allowed to apply toward the BIS.
+Elective Courses (minimum 7 additional credit hours): Only one course from Electives Group B will be allowed to apply toward the BIS.
 Approval of the Department Chair is required.
 (Also refer to the Bachelor of Integrated Studies Program).